 Going back to our focus of competing on value, not price, everything you do in regard to starting your freelance business – especially when you have a very limited amount of free time – needs to point back to your ability to deliver the highest quality results for your clients.
 As one of my freelance idols, Paul Jarvis so eloquently puts it, “make your clients so happy & successful that they become your sales force.”

 Your goal is to build your authority and eventually be seen as the go-to resource for a specific type of client(s).
+Do that well and you can unlock true organic business growth.

 By appealing so well to a narrow (well-selected) niche, your target clients will have a very quick path to deciding that you’re the best person to help them with their projects.
 This above all else, is the path to charging premium rates without anyone batting an eye at the first prices you throw out.